j-osephlong/Blume/README.md

 and afterwards contrasts the previous frame with the new for changes, and re-renders only the changed units.

 ## Current State
-The program, as downloaded right now, will load a 50x50, 2 layered plane, with a 'player' Unit, and two luminant Units.
+*This section needs to be updated, see "whats new" section below* The program, as downloaded right now, will load a 50x50, 2 layered plane, with a 'player' Unit, and two luminant Units.
 You can move around, place walls and lights.
 As of now, it is very inconsistent with lighting, but is fun to play with.

 Known issues include: